cbrandolino/complexitySpecialisation/analysingComplexity/m1pga.md

-# Target organisation
+# Target organisation and mission statement

-Finleap (https://www.finleap.com/) is an international FinTech incubator with headquarters in Berlin, Germany.
-It specialises in nurturing fully digital ventures in the fields of banking, insurance, payment systems and asset management.
+Finleap (https://www.finleap.com/) is an international FinTech company builder with headquarters in Berlin, Germany.
+It specialises in incubating fully digital ventures in the fields of banking, insurance, payment systems and asset management.

-It aims to foster a collaborative ecosystem for its 13+ ventures, providing entrepreneurial and financial expertise together with help in logistics and a common office space for the companies' first steps.
+Finleap aims to foster a collaborative ecosystem for its 13+ ventures, providing entrepreneurial and financial expertise together with help in logistics and a common office space for the companies's first steps.
 It connects product and tech teams with specific industry experts, and aims to grow an incubator-wide talent pool able to contribute to multiple ventures.

-# Shared challenges, individual responses
+# Context: shared challenges, individual responses

-During my time as a consultant for one of the ventures in the incubator, the b2b2c wealth management platform elinvar (https://elinvar.de), our team faced several challenges related to User Experience (UX), the choice of technology for user-facing products (web and mobile apps) and the development processes.
+During my time as a consultant for one of the ventures in the incubator, the b2b2c wealth management platform elinvar (https://elinvar.de), our team faced several challenges related to User Experience and the choice of technology for user-facing products.

 We established a set of practices and patterns to guide the development of our product.
 On the code level, we established a library of reusable components for several of the UX problems we faced.